jrarama/frontend-nanodegree-arcade-game/README.md

 ### Controls

 **`Arrow` Keys** -
-Use the Arrow Keys to move the player.
+Use the Arrow Keys to move the player `up`, `down`, `left` or `right` of the screen.
+You can also press two arrow keys at once to move to their combined direction.
+E.g. Pressing `Up` and `Left` Arrow Keys will move the player to the North West direction of the screen.

 **`ESC` Key** -
 During the game, press the `Esc` key to pause the game.
 When the game is over, press the `Esc` key to play a *New Game*.